Apolo151/machathon5.00-judge/README.md

      >
 </p>

-##### This repository provides all the required tools and utilities for the Machathon 5.00 simulation phase.
+<p> This repository provides all the required tools and utilities for the Machathon 5.00 simulation phase.
 A gazebo world that contains the competition vehicle and the track. <br> The car navigates in one direction, followed by navigating in the opposite direction.
 The time taken to complete each run, known as the lap time, is recorded. <br> After completing the track in both directions, the lap time for both runs is sent via HTTP request to the leaderboard.
-The starting navigation direction of the track for the first run, the car is moving clockwise, and for the second run, the car is moving anti-clockwise along the full track.
+The starting navigation direction of the track for the first run, the car is moving clockwise, and for the second run, the car is moving anti-clockwise along the full track. </p>
 ## Requirements
 * ROS2 installation using any of the following options
   * Using ROS2 humble(Ubuntu 22.04) installation: